cyclr/docs/pages/v2/05-application-connectors/information/suitecrm-information.md

 {::options parse_block_html="true" /}

 <section class="card">

 ## Contact methods

-It should be noted that the SuiteCRM API will only return the first two email addresses of a record.
-To see any additional email addresses, you will need to access your SuiteCRM portal.
+The SuiteCRM API only returns the first two email addresses of a record.
+To see any additional email addresses, you need to access your SuiteCRM portal.

 </section>